Overview

 # Rowwise: for each value of the variable, the percentages

-# for all levels of the grouping variable sum to one
+# across all levels of the grouping variable sum to one

 select_group_tbl(data = dep_recoded,